menandmice/micetro_docs/guides/user-manual/cisco_meraki.rst

   :width: 100%

 Double-click a range or scope in the **IPAM** grid to view its associated IP addresses.
 This opens the **IP Addresses** grid, where you can monitor the statuses of all IP addresses within the range or scope.
 Network clients are shown as leases, indicated in the **State** column by :guilabel:`Leased`.
+When a Meraki client is synchronized in Micetro, the IP address history updates.
 For more information about viewing IP addresses, refer to :ref:`view-networks`.

 .. image:: ../../images/meraki/range-view.png
   :width: 100%